Alain Richard

-Alain Richard (/fr/; born 29 August 1945) is a French politician who served as Minister of Defence from 1997 to 2002.
+Alain Louis Jacques Richard (/fr/; born 29 August 1945) is a French politician who served as Minister of Defence from 1997 to 2002.
 A former member of the Socialist Party (PS), he joined La République En Marche!
 (LREM, later renamed Renaissance, RE) in 2017.

 A member of the National Assembly for Val-d'Oise from 1978 to 1993, Richard was elected to the Senate in 1995 before he was appointed as Minister of Defence in the government of Prime Minister Lionel Jospin.
 He returned to the Senate in 2011, holding a seat until 2023.

 Early life and education

 Richard received his Baccalauréat at the Lycée Henri-IV.
 He is an alumnus of Sciences Po and the École nationale d'administration (ÉNA).

 Political career

 Early career

 Richard was first elected as Mayor of Saint-Ouen-l'Aumône in 1977.
 In 1981, he was selected to be one of the first young leaders of the French-American Foundation.

 A member of the Socialist Party (PS), Richard was elected to the National Assembly in the 1978 election.
 During his time in Parliament, he focused on the national budget.